dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 end
 ```

-## GOOD
+### GOOD

 1. Create the new table.
-  - This should include creating new constraints (checks and foreign keys) that
+This should include creating new constraints (checks
-    mimic behavior of the old table.
+   and foreign keys) that mimic behavior of the old table.
-2. In application code, write to both tables
+2. In application code, write to both tables, continuing to read from old table.
 3. [Backfill data] from old table to new table
 4. In application code, move reads from old table to the new table
 5. In application code, remove old table from Ecto schemas.
 6. Drop the old table.

-TODO: (example)

 [Backfill data]: #backfilling-data

-# Adding a check constraint
+## Adding a check constraint

 Adding a check constraint blocks reads and writes to the table in Postgres, and
 blocks writes in MySQL/MariaDB while every row is checked.

-## BAD
+### BAD

 ```elixir
 def change do